shadowsnow124/touchpad-reload/README.md

     ```bash
     sudo mv ~/Downloads/touchpad-reload /lib/systemd/system-sleep/
     ```
-    You will be asked for your root password.
+    You will be asked for root password.

 4.  **Make the Script Executable:**
     For the system to run the script, it must have executable permissions.
 In the terminal, run: